83%

 Supply chain management accounts for the big-picture ideas behind tactical decisions and keeps the full product cycle front and center, from transforming raw materials into finished products and then getting them into people’s hands.
 There’s always a need for supply chain managers, especially with the continued growth of ecommerce.

-At the CSU College of Business, you’ll gain the skills to track and impact every step of the supply chain process in order to increase efficiencies and hit financial targets.
+At the CSU College of Business, you’ll be part of a top-ranked program to gain the skills to track and impact every step of the supply chain process in order to increase efficiencies and hit financial targets.
 Our concentration emphasizes using these skills in a way to help improve the world around you.

 What can you do with a concentration in Supply Chain Management?